Albert0147/AaD_SFDA/README.md

 [[arxiv]](https://arxiv.org/abs/2205.04183)

+### Contributions
-We provide a _surprisingly simple_ solution for source-free domain adaptation with only two dot product terms:
+- We provide a _surprisingly simple_ solution for source-free domain adaptation with only two dot product terms:

 ![img](./AaD.png)

-And we can relate several methods in domain adaptation, source-free domain adaptation and contrastive learning via the perspective of discriminability and diversity:
+- And we can relate several methods in domain adaptation, source-free domain adaptation and contrastive learning via the perspective of discriminability and diversity:

 ![img2](./relations.png)